 Margaret holds a master’s degree in educational leadership from California State University–East Bay and a bachelor’s degree in liberal studies from Sacramento State.
 She recently retired after 37 years in public education, the most recent 25 years having served as Assistant Superintendent for Human Resources in the Brentwood Union School District.
 Margaret has volunteered on East Contra Costa County land use and urban limit line issues, advocating for the protection and conservation of open space and managed growth in the area.
 She lives in the beautiful rolling hills of the Marsh Creek corridor of Brentwood, where she strives to instill in her four grandchildren a sense of wonder for what nature has to offer—as well as the attention and effort required to preserve and protect the land.

-Serves on the Land Committee and the Executive Committee
+Serves on the Land Committee and the Education Committee

 Serves on the Development Committee